muggy8/improbable/have-and-havenot/FzeXuZCU.md

 But as I slowed down, the most unexpected happened, Phanna counter attacked.

-Phanna's jaw was still fully connected, head still attached, and arms on melody's leg.
+Phanna's jaw was still fully connected, head still attached, and their arms were holding on to Melody's leg.

 And then, a strong overhead swing.